Tuskegee University Wellness Center

 - Adjusting to College

-Outreach Program Request Forms are available at the Counseling Center.
+Outreach Program Request Forms are available at the Wellness Center.
 Kindly submit them 2-3 weeks in advance for review, availability and approval.

 Americans with Disabilities Act 504 Accommodations Program